What Is Dog Scootering? (And Is It Expensive To Get Started?)

 What make a good dog scooter?

-The scooter is going to be your biggest investment, but you don’t need a special scooter, especially if you plan on simply scootering over smooth urban surfaces rather than the forest trails.
+When acquiring kit to start dog scootering the scooter itself is going to be your biggest investment, but you don’t need an expensive specialist unit, especially if you plan on simply scooting over smooth urban surfaces rather than forest trails.

 If you’re buying new, prices can range enormously, but suitable adult scooters start from about $120 or a little less.